Aerial Monocular 3D Object Detection: Introduction

 \section{Introduction}

-Drones equipped with cameras provide remarkable flexibility to perceive the world and have been actively used in a wide range of applications, including agricultural, aerial photography, fast delivery, and surveillance~\cite{UAVForMonitoring}.
-A unique advantage of drones is their maneuverability in the 3D space, enabling a vast potential in 3D scene understanding.
+\IEEEPARstart{D}{rones} equipped with cameras have been actively used in a wide range of applications, including search and rescue, security and surveillance~\cite{SwarmSurvey3}.
+These real-world applications require 3D scene understanding.
+Drones' aerial perspective has higher flexibility and a larger perception range, leading to significant advantages in complex environments.
 However, the current drones' object detection is only limited to the 2D image space and the resulting 2D boxes with no 3D physical meaning~\cite{AerialDataset1}.
-This paper considers the problem of 3D object detection for images captured by drones.
+LiDAR, providing precise 3D measurements~\cite{lang2019pointpillars} is not suitable for drones due to its heavy weight.
+Here, we consider the task of 3D object detection for aerial images.

-In practice, developing 3D object detection systems for images captured by drones faces three critical challenges: lack of well-organized dataset, developing suitable 3D representation from drone's view, and a well-designed detection method.
+In practice, developing 3D object detection in aerial images faces three critical challenges: lack of a large-scale benchmark, a suitable 3D representation from drone's view, and a well-designed detection method.
 First, the existing drone's perception datasets~\cite{AerialDataset1,AerialDataset6} only have 2D annotations in image coordinate, which cannot be used for 3D object detection.
 Second, common 3D bounding box representation for autonomous driving is not suitable for drones, as in the aerial view, the object height is negligible compared to the flying height of the drones so that is almost impossible to estimate.
-Third, the intuitive method that directly transforms 2D boxes to 3D boxes fails the aerial view due to the severe deformation issue, including aerial view variation and distant imaging, see Fig.~\ref{fig:autonomous_method}.
+Third, the intuitive method that directly transforms 2D boxes to 3D boxes fails in an aerial view due to the severe deformation issues caused by large aerial-view variations and distant imaging, see Fig.~\ref{fig:autonomous_method}.
 For the same reason, the emerging monocular 3D object detection methods for autonomous driving are not suitable for drones.

-To resolve the dataset limitation, we first propose a comprehensive and well-organized dataset, including a simulation data version, AM3D-Sim, and a real-world data version, AM3D-Real.
-AM3D-Sim is based on the co-simulation of AirSIM~\cite{Airsim} and Carla~\cite{Carla}, where AirSIM simulates the flying drones and Carla simulates the complex background scenes and dynamic foreground objects.
+To resolve the dataset limitation, we first propose a comprehensive and well-organized dataset, including simulation and real-world data versions: AM3D-Sim, AM3D-Real.
+AM3D-Sim is co-simulated by AirSIM~\cite{Airsim} and Carla~\cite{Carla}, where AirSIM simulates the flying drones and Carla simulates the complex background scenes and dynamic foreground objects.
 AM3D-Real is collected with DJI drones to validate the capability of the 3D measurement of the real world.
-Similar to the 3D perception dataset for autonomous driving, our dataset contains the aerial image data with both 2D and 3D annotations.
+Similar to 3D datasets for autonomous driving, our dataset contains aerial images with 2D/3D annotations.